Skip to content

 HomeRevenueRevenue recognition

-The revenue recognition feature for usage based billing helps with the revenue recognition process for businesses that use usage-based billing models.
-It ensures that you recognize revenue that aligns with actual customer consumption, which can help provide accurate financial tracking and improved cash flow management.
+The Stripe Revenue Recognition feature for usage-based billing helps with the revenue recognition process for businesses that use usage-based billing models.
+It allows you to recognise revenue that aligns with actual customer consumption, which can help provide accurate financial tracking and improved cash flow management.

-If you have a usage-based billing metered event through Stripe Billing, it requires no further setup.
-Stripe Revenue Recognition automatically recognizes this revenue for you.
+No further setup is required if you have a usage-based billing metered event through Stripe Billing.
+Stripe Revenue Recognition automatically recognises this revenue for you.

-As an example, say you have a customer on a price where it costs 1 USD per unit with a subscription for 100 units.
+As an example, say you have a customer on a pricing model where it costs 1 USD per unit with a subscription for 100 units.
 They consume these units over multiple days and months as follows:

-In this case, the customer consumed a total of 45 units in March and 55 units in April without being billed for them.
-The ledger entries for this revenue recognition would look like this:
+In this case, the customer consumes a total of 45 units in March and 55 units in April without being billed.
+The ledger entries for this revenue recognition are as follows:

 MonthDebitCreditAmountDescription

-According to your configuration, an invoice is generated for the consumed units, including the recorded usage.
+Based on your configuration, Stripe creates an invoice for the consumed units that reflects the recorded usage.

-Continuing with the previous example, an invoice was finalizes on 2025-04-01, capturing the consumption of 60 units.
-At the end of the month, the journal entries would look something like this:
+To continue with the previous example, Stripe finalises an invoice on 1 April, for a total consumption of 60 units.
+At the end of the month, the journal entries appear as follows:

 MonthDebitCreditAmountDescription